 To Sum Up

-Now, when you already know the importance of gamification in education, make sure to be creative and respond to student interests.
+Now that you know the importance of gamification in education, be creative and respond to student interests.

 Choose a platform that will offer a satisfying experience for your learners.
-While students are collecting points, leveling up, and competing against each other, you may collect data, tracking progress, and tailoring the rules, rewards, and quests to build a positive learning culture and environment while pushing student achievement.
+While students are collecting points, leveling up, and competing against each other, you may collect data, track progress, and tailor the rules, rewards, and quests to build a positive learning culture and environment while pushing student achievement.

-Students become eager to participate in the activities that they need to do to improve, and when students buy-in, they make the course (or live lesson) a game worth playing.
+Students become eager to participate in the activities they need to improve, and when they buy in, they make the course (or live lesson) a game worth playing.